NuTufts/prongCNN/README.md

 All of the other branches are for book keeping (e.g. run, subrun, event, and vertex/cluster ID numbers) or for studying the output prong sample.

+### pre-selection script

+The second script (clean_reco_image_file_5class.py) takes the output of prepare_reco_images_cluster.py and applies some basic pre-selection cuts to remove junk prongs:
+* A minimum threshold for the fraction of the prong's visible energy that was produced by a simulated particle (removes cosmic prongs).
+Set this threshold with the -pS option.
+* A minimum hit threshold.
+Prongs will be removed if any wire plane does not have at least this number of prong pixels.
+Set this threshold with the -nH option.
+* A minimum dominant particle purity threshold.
+Prongs will be removed if there is not a single simulated particle that generates at least this fraction of the prong's visible energy.
+This is useful for ensuring one can apply a sensible true-particle-type label to each prong in the sample.
+Set this threshold with the -pD option.

 ### splitting output into training/validation samples

-The second script (split_image_file_by_val_num.py) splits the output of prepare_reco_images_cluster.py into training and evaluation samples.
+The third script (split_image_file_by_val_num.py) splits the output of clean_reco_image_file_5class.py into training and evaluation samples.

-It will put "args.nVal" prongs from each class into the evaluation sample and all remaining prongs in the training sample.
+It will put N prongs from each class into the evaluation sample and all remaining prongs in the training sample, where N is set by the --nVal option.

 After preprocessing, there will be two root files: one containing all of the prong images and labels for prongs in the training sample, and one for the validation sample.